-- All eight-bit, 16-bit, and 32-bit types require one register. - All 64-bit types require two registers.
+Eight-bit and 16-bit types require one register.
+32-bit types require two registers.
+64-bit types require four registers.

-Allocation of the scratch registers for function calls proceeds in a left-to-right fashion, starting with register A[7] and progressing in reverse order to A[4].
+Allocation of the scratch registers for function calls proceeds in a left-to-right fashion, starting with register R15 and progressing in reverse order to R12.
 The compiler tries to fit each parameter into the scratch registers and, if it can, allocates those registers to the incoming parameter.
 If the parameter requires more scratch registers than are free, it is noted and is passed on the stack.
 All parameters which are passed on the stack are pushed in reverse order.